LogtalkDotOrg/logtalk3/examples/ncl/backtracking_nodes/NOTES.md

 The Logtalk version uses parametric objects to represent the concept of "net-variables" described in the paper as "global logical variables" and events to implement the functionality of spreading activation nodes.
-Implicit in NCL, when multiple spreading activation nodes fire, all their procedure must be true.
+When multiple spreading activation nodes fire, all their procedures must be true by default (in the NCL manual, this corresponds to `netmode(3)`).